Reduce food waste and save money

 What do you do if your food is going to spoil before you can eat it?

 You can freeze almost anything.
 The quality might not be 100 per cent after, but it’s better than throwing it out.
-Always use freezer bags to help prevent freezer burn.
+Always use freezer bags to help prevent freezer burn and mark the content, the date and the pre-portioned amount on the bag.

 • Produce